 The kitchen garden of Saint-Jean-de-Beauregard

-An excursion to the Saint-Jean de Beauregard estate, some 30 kilometres from Paris, will instantly plunge you back to the 17th century.
+An excursion to the Saint-Jean de Beauregard estate, some 30 kilometres from **Paris in the heart of the Regional Natural Park of the Haute Vallée de Chevreuse will instantly plunge you back to the 17th century.
 This superb architectural domain includes a château, stables, a dovecote, a magnificent park and of course, the vegetable garden.

 Entirely enclosed and covering two hectares, the garden is representative of French style flowering vegetable gardens.
 It has also been classified a historic monument and given the official label, “Remarkable Garden.”
 Saint-Jean de Beauregard is a favourite destination for garden lovers from across the globe, thanks to its spring and fall Fêtes des Plantes festivals.